susumuota/kaggleenv/README.md

 This is a short description about how to create "Python Notebooks on Kaggle" environment on your local machine by Docker and how to setup Visual Studio Code (VSCode) to connect the environment.

-A primally information source comes from [here](https://github.com/Kaggle/docker-python).
-But unfortunately it lacks tutorials to setup environment right now.
+A primally information source comes from [repository](https://github.com/Kaggle/docker-python) and [guide](https://medium.com/kaggleteam/how-to-get-started-with-data-science-in-containers-6ed48cb08266) (but it is a bit obsoleted guide written in 2016).

 Note: This method may take 30 minutes and **18.5GB** for data downloads.
 If it's too much for your computer, you should consider an another way.